-Marc Weinroth litigates commercial disputes using a practical approach informed by his in-house background.
-He helps clients navigate complex issues from both legal and business perspectives.
+Marc Weinroth litigates commercial disputes using a practical approach informed by his in-house background, helping clients navigate complex issues from both legal and business perspectives.
 Marc has significant sports law experience involving litigation, transactions, and internal investigations.

-Marc's recent sports-related matters include representing more than a dozen universities in In re: NCAA Student-Athlete Concussion Injury Litigation, a federal multidistrict litigation consolidating more than 500 putative class actions; defending a major university in two state court football concussion lawsuits; representing a major university in three lawsuits involving student-athlete health and safety issues; representing a global technology company in a construction litigation concerning the IT infrastructure for Mercedes-Benz Stadium in Atlanta; conducting an investigation for a major university relating to Department of Justice and NCAA probes into corruption in Division I men's college basketball; and negotiating and drafting coaching employment agreements.
+Marc's recent sports-related matters include representing more than a dozen universities in In re: NCAA Student-Athlete Concussion Injury Litigation, a federal multidistrict litigation consolidating more than 500 putative class actions; defending a major university in two state court football concussion lawsuits; representing a major university in four lawsuits involving student-athlete health and safety issues; counseling universities about state legislation and NCAA (National Collegiate Athletic Association) rules concerning student-athlete name, image, and likeness rights; representing a global technology company in a construction litigation concerning the IT infrastructure for an NFL/MLS (National Football League/Major League Soccer) stadium; conducting an investigation for a major university relating to Department of Justice and NCAA probes into corruption in Division I men's college basketball; and drafting coaching employment agreements.

-Marc has spoken extensively on NCAA issues and serves as an adjunct professor at the University of Miami School of Law.
+Marc has spoken extensively on collegiate sports issues and serves as an adjunct professor at the University of Miami School of Law.

 The following represents experience acquired prior to joining Jones Day.